ravi-ivar-7/erp-auto-auth/docs/google-oauth-setup.md

 # Google OAuth2 Client ID Setup Guide

-This guide explains how to create and configure a Google OAuth2 client ID for the ERP Auto Auth (EAA) Chrome extension.
+This guide explains how to create and configure a Google OAuth2 client ID for the QuickERP Chrome extension.

 ## Prerequisites
 - Google account